quractech/remdx/README.md

 ### **Python scripting**

-Python scripting can be used to reconfigure the REMDx and to visualize live data.
+Live data visualization and REMDx reconfiguration are also possible with Python scripting. <br>
+Here is some sample code to turn on led1 and led2.

 ```python
 from matplotlib.animation import FuncAnimation